-Hello and welcome!
+Hello and thanks for stopping by.
 If you want to know a bit about me, you’re on the right page.

-Please check the NEWS tab on here for information about the book launches in April — details coming soon.
+Please check the NEWS tab on here for information about talks and events.

 ‘Fact after fact follows in the rear of its predecessor, and discovery rolls on like a mighty stream,